Skip to main content

 Land art

 New Land is home to some epic examples of the movement known as land art.
 These works by internationally renowned artists were influenced by the newness of the landscape.
-There are nine pieces of incredible land art that are scattered all across the polder: travel to Lelystad to see world-famous artist Antony Gormley’s Exposure, a 26-metre tall structure of metal beams in the shape of a crouching man.
-Or the Green Cathedral is a formation of 178 poplar trees, modelled on the Gothic cathedral of Reims by Dutch artist Marinus Boezem.
-You can tour all works in a day if you’re travelling by car and guided tours take place all summer.
+Nine pieces of incredible land art are scattered across the polder: travel to Lelystad to see world-famous artist Antony Gormley’s Exposure, a 26-metre-tall structure of metal beams in the shape of a crouching man or The Green Cathedral - a formation of 178 poplar trees, modelled on the Gothic cathedral in Reims by Dutch artist Marinus Boezem.
+You can tour all the works in a day if you’re travelling by car, and guided tours take place all summer with special events during Land Art Weekend in June.

 Urban art